Dark Descend

 "You let it happen."

-His throat tightened, and he pressed his hand over his mouth to keep any sound from escaping.
-Tears slipped down his face, warm and silent.
+His throat tightened, and he pressed his hand over his mouth while tears began slipping down his face.

 "You were aware it would conclude like this.
-You always knew.
-That's why you departed early."
+You always knew and that's why you departed early."

-Anna hugged her knees to her chest at the far edge of the group, pressed so tight against the stone wall that it hurt.
-She tried to keep her eyes open, but the dark was endless.
-The faint smell of burnt wood still lingered, a reminder of everything lost.
+Anna hugged her knees to her chest at the edge, leaning against the dome wall.
+She tried to keep her eyes open, but that was difficult.
 She willed herself not to cry, not to give in to the memories that waited for her behind closed eyes.

-A voice slips through the darkness, soft as embers shifting, yet heavy with accusation.
+A voice slips through the darkness, soft yet heavy with accusation.

 "You could have stopped the fire."